 The Company granted short-term inventive awards to executives, key managers, and non-sales employees under the Company's 2022 Short-Term Incentive Plan ("STIP") based on upon achievement of specifically identified corporate annual 2022 adjusted EBITDA and revenue goals.
 The 2022 STIP awards, like the 2021 STIP awards, will be paid 50% in cash and 50% in the Company's stock.

-In the first quarter 2022 the Board of Directors exercised its discretion to approve awards equal to those payable for achievement of the adjusted EBITDA goal at the threshold level.
-Individuals received awards in an amount equal to the amount that would have been received had the Company and the threshold Adjusted EBITDA.
+In the first quarter 2022, the Board of Directors exercised its discretion to approve bonus awards.
+The first quarter 2022 bonus was equal to those payable for achievement of the 2021 STIP adjusted EBITDA goal at the threshold level.
 No awards were received by 2021 STIP participants with respect to the revenue goal.
-Bonuses were paid during the first quarter 2022 50% in the Company's common stock for a total of \$0.3 million and 50% in cash for executives and key managers and 100% in cash for all other participants.
+These payments were made during the first quarter 2022, 50% in the Company's common stock for a total of \$0.3 million and 50% in cash for executives and key managers and 100% in cash for all other participants.